 - Location: 428 S Mission Dr, San Gabriel, CA 91776

 The mission is located off the 10 Freeway’s Ramona Street exit.
-Heading North from the freeway till it ends on Mission Road and the mission is on the right.
-There is a large parking lot that can fit hundreds of cars, along with buses attached to the mission.
+Head north from the freeway till the road ends on Mission Road, and the mission is on the right.
+There is a large parking lot that can fit hundreds of cars, along with buses, attached to the mission.

 When you pay your fee in the small shop, you will be given a map that highlights many of the main things there are to see.
 Here are some of my favorites.

-All missions have a fountain, and it usually is my favorite part to photograph.
-The fountain here butts up against a small wall which makes it a lot different then the others that tend to be freestanding.
+All missions have a fountain, and it usually is a highlight for me.
+The fountain here butts up against a small wall, which makes it a lot different than the others that tend to be freestanding.